29 Popular English Beverages

 Ingredients and Preparation

-Types of English Drinks
+Classifications of English Beverages

 English beverages are drinks that are commonly enjoyed within England, a country that is part of the United Kingdom, located on the island of Great Britain in north-western Europe.